 This, according to Ms Pars, has meant being able to include something as basic as storage rooms.
 That, she says, was in hindsight a big oversight.

 Another thing Katuaq struggles to do without is rehearsal space, according to Laakkuluk W Bathory, an actor and singer with Nunavut’s Qaggiavuut Project.
 As a performer and native of Greenland, Ms Bathory is both familiar with how Katuaq benefits the country’s artists and where there is room for improvement.
-But as one of the driving forces behind the Qaggiavuut Project’s campaign to raise funds for a similar facility in Iqaluit, in the Canadian territory of Nunavut, she’s also well versed in the importance of cultural centers to northern Indigenous people.
+But as one of the driving forces behind the Qaggiavuut Project’s campaign to raise funds for a similar facility in Iqaluit, in the Canadian territory of Nunavut, she’s also well versed in the importance of cultural centres to northern Indigenous people.

 Like Ms Solberg and Ms Pars, she said that performance spaces allow a community to make its culture visible to itself and others.
-For Nunavut, Ms Bathory says, the need is especially acute; Iqaluit is the only Canadian capital city without a permanent performing arts center, giving the impression among people living there that the rest of the country sees the territory as not only geographically remote, but also something of a cultural backwater.
+For Nunavut, Ms Bathory says, the need is especially acute; Iqaluit is the only Canadian capital city without a permanent performing arts centre, giving the impression among people living there that the rest of the country sees the territory as not only geographically remote, but also something of a cultural backwater.

 “It feeds into the colonial attitude that the Arctic is a frontier, and that, if you live there, you just make do with what you have,” she says.

-In addition to helping boost community self-esteem, the planned cultural center will be a place where artists can meet other artists and where elder performers can teach traditions to younger generations, according to Ms Bathory.
+In addition to helping boost community self-esteem, the planned cultural centre will be a place where artists can meet other artists and where elder performers can teach traditions to younger generations, according to Ms Bathory.

 Qaggiavuut already organises performances and provides arts training, but formalising them in an institution, the organisation argues, will go a long way toward reversing the damage done by missionaries who suppressed native arts.

 “Artists are going to create and perform,” Ms Bathory says.
 “Their works exist, but that doesn’t mean the knowledge behind them will get passed on.
-Contrary to its name, a performing arts center isn’t just about performing.
+Contrary to its name, a performing arts centre isn’t just about performing.
 It’s also about training and learning.”

 “We’re looking to build a place that will be useful to Nunavut for generations to come.
 When we get started is less important than just getting started.”